 Furthermore, immunotherapy cannot be used as a viable alternative for cancer treatment with AITCL patients; options are limited to toxic chemotherapy and expensive stem cell transplant.
 The financial cost on the patient and his or her family can be severe, at an average of $82,000 per year.

-Many weed killing agents like Roundup are known contributing factors to non-Hodgkin's lymphomas a fact their manufacturers downplayed for years, potentially putting hundreds of thousands of people at risk.
+Studies showed a weed-killing agent like Roundup is a contributing factor to non-Hodgkin's lymphoma, a fact the manufacturers downplayed for years, potentially putting many people at risk.